xyzhangcs/xyzhangcs.github.io/_pages/about.md

 * Chair of the Student Union of Data Storage and Application Lab, 2016 - 2018

 **Teaching Assistant:**
-* Computer System & Data Structure Practice, SES@HUST, 2016 - 2017
+* Computer System and Data Structure Practice, SES@HUST, 2016 - 2017

 # 💬 Talks